-From "Cannibal Holocaust" to "The Blair Witch Project," these movies were so extreme and realistic that they fooled countless people into thinking the onscreen carnage was real.
+From "Cannibal Holocaust" to "The Blair Witch Project," these movies were so extreme that countless people thought the onscreen carnage was real.

 Roger Ebert once described movies as “the most powerful empathy machine in all the arts.”
 The late film critic certainly had a point, as films bring people together to relate to simulated experiences not their own.